Fabrice Hybert: Art and sciences

 Sensitive to biology, astronomy or even mathematics and physics, Fabrice Hyber transposes the scientific question into his work, both through the subjects treated and by exposing the creative process, like research tables.
 The Homeopathic Paintings by Fabrice Hyber highlight the body, the landscape or the object, echoing the act of creation which is explained from beginning to end.
 Thus, calculations, research documents, sketches, or the artist's moods are constitutive of each work as much they are the visible matrix.

 Fabrice Hybert seeks to work with the scientific community.
 In 2007, for example, he collaborated with the American biotechnologist Robert S. Langer on the issue of stem cells, or, regularly, with the Institut Pasteur and the Professor Olivier Schwartz.
 Often present in Fabrice Hyber's work, viral notions are also bring up by the artist during the COVID-19 crisis.

 The reality of environmental issues is also salient in the work of Fabrice Hyber.
 Sowing trees in his Vendée valley, he devotes part of his work to researching ecosystems in several parts of the world.
 The place of renewable energies and electrical uses is also at the heart of its thinking.

+In 2022 and 2023, the exhibitions presented at the Cartier Foundation and at the Domain of Chaumont-sur-Loire illustrate the environmental issues that Fabrice Hyber questions in his work.
+At the Cartier Foundation, transmission is also played out in a process of environmental education through the establishment of a school with a cycle of courses and conferences within the system.